viharorg/web_vihar2024/08-programme.md

 #### Closing 10 minutes

-## Online workshop - 9 September 2024 - 5PM GMT+2, zoom link to be announced soon
+## Online workshop - 9 September 2024 - 5PM GMT+2, zoom link will be posted here one day before the workshop

 #### Presentations 1.5 hour: 15 minutes + 3 minutes Q&A